githubtraining/training-manual/book/22_merge_strategies_rebase.md

 ```sh
 git config --global alias.up "!git pull --rebase --prune $@ && git submodule update --init --recursive"
 ```
 - Using the ! prefix allows you to use any command and not just git commands in the alias.
+It also allows you to string two commands together.

 *Source: these [three](http://haacked.com/archive/2014/07/28/github-flow-aliases/) / [blog](http://haacked.com/archive/2015/06/29/git-migrate/) /  [posts](http://haacked.com/archive/2017/01/04/git-alias-open-url/) by GitHubber Phil Haack.*